Pithikos/rest-framework-roles/README.md

 Permissions can be set either with the decorators **@allowed**, **@disallowed** or **view_permissions**.
 Permission is granted for any matching role.
 In case of no matching role, REST Framework's `permission_classes` is used as fallback.

+> Views not explicitly set any permissions will simply fall to their default behaviour.
+This ensures smooth integration with existing projects.

 views.py
 ```python